abythell/dd/README.md

 Deploying
 ---------
 Publish the application to Firebase by running `npm run-script deploy`.
+This will automatically increment the patch version, but you may need to push it remotely via `git push --tags`.

 If you want to publish to a database other than default, please see `firebase.json`.

 About
 -----
-Copyright 2015 Trevor Patterson, Andrew Bythell.
+Copyright 20152016 Trevor Patterson, Andrew Bythell.